Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: C-V2X Success Probability Over Shared V2V and Cellular Uplink Channels

-For the purpose of comparison, we derive the success probability of vehicular communication without involvement of cellular network in the following: \begin{cor}[Success Probability of the V2V Communication without Cellular Network] The success probability of V2V Communication without cellular network is derived as
+For the purpose of comparison, we derive the success probability of vehicular V2V communication without mode selection over shared V2V and cellular UL channel in the following: \begin{cor}[{Success Probability of the V2V Communication only Over Shared Channel}] {